 The relationship between sPAP and mPAP in SSc-PAH is similar to that previously described in other forms of PH.
 We were unable to validate previous observations regarding reduced compensatory RV hypertrophy in SSc-PAH.
 Although our data do not exclude differences in RV function being associated with the different outcomes in IPAH and SSc-PAH, they do suggest that other factors are also responsible.
 DLco is lower in SSc-PAH and is an important prognostic factor in both forms of PAH.
 The reason for the lower DLco in SSc-PAH merits further investigation.

+Chapter IV:

 Pulmonary arterial hypertension associated with congenital heart disease: Comparison of clinical and anatomical-pathophysiological classification

 Abstract